 - Your diagnosis is delayed and was not disclosed within a reasonable time.

 One of the most common ways misdiagnosis occurs is by getting the diagnosis wrong.
 If a doctor informed you that you had cancer when you have another condition is an example of getting a diagnosis wrong.
-It applies as well if Parkinson’s is diagnosed instead as chronic stress or Alzheimer’s.
-Failure to diagnose refers to when a doctor fails to detect a disease or ailment that is present.
-A delayed diagnosis is when a medical issue is eventually discovered, but a significant time has passed prior to its discovery.
+It applies as well if Parkinson’s is diagnosed instead as chronic stress or Alzheimer’s disease.

 It is no understatement to say that misdiagnosis leads to death.
 As the NCBI statistic shows, misdiagnosis kills people in the United States yearly, numbering in the thousands.
 Why, exactly, do these deaths occur?